 The underlying companies of these dividend stocks pay out dividend payments to shareholders once or twice a year based on their dividend schedule.

-When you sell option on stocks, you collect premiums from the option buyer.
+When you sell options on stocks, you collect premiums from the buyer of the options.

 In other words, you get paid upfront when you sell options.